All Episodes

 The idea that he shares this with some UN committee is doubly laughable.

-You gotta you got a feel for Bill Clinton.
+You got a feel for Bill Clinton.

 Clinton wanted to scoop up millions and millions and millions of dollars and get rich.

-And Al Gore, Albert Arnold, Al Gore got more money than the Clintons have.
+And Al Gore, Albert Arnold Al Gore got more money than the Clintons have.

 Clinton wants Hillary in the White House.

-And now Al Gore is the subject of a draft Al movement, and the drive-bys are so excited.
+And now Al Gore is the subject of a draft Al movement and the drive-bys are so excited.

 Audio soundbite number three.